hpfem/hermes/doc/src/installation.rst

   (a) Download and install MacPorts from
       http://www.macports.org/install.php.
-  (b) Do 'sudo port install judy suitesparse glew'.
+  (b) Do 'sudo port install suitesparse glew'.
   (c) If you don't already have git installed, do
       'sudo port install git'.
   (d) If you don't already have cmake installed, do